Medbridge: Visits to the Middle East

 Medbridge has organized visits to the Middle East for public leaders and decision-makers.
 About 500 parliamentarians, from 30 European countries, took part in these visits.

 In addition to political visits, MedBridge has also initiated several visits for civil society representatives and opinion leaders.

 Events

 Medbridge has organized several conferences.
 In the past important leaders such as Ehud Barak, Édith Cresson, Claude Goasguen, Antoine Sfeir, or Alexandre Adler took part in these.

 MedBridge has also organized exhibitions, among others at the French Senate.

 In 2005, MedBridge, in cooperation with the organization Hommes de Paroles, organized the first World Congress of Imams and Rabbis for Peace, gathering 100 imams and rabbis from all over the world under the patronage of Albert II of Belgium and Mohammed VI of Morocco.

 People involved

-Among the people who received the delegations of MedBridge are:
+Among the people who have received the delegations of MedBridge are:

-Among the people who took part in the delegations are:
+Among the people who have taken part in the delegations are: